Qihoo360/360zhinao/README.md

 # Model Inference
 ## Quantization
-We provide quantization schemes based on AutoGPTQ and open source the Int4 quantization models.
+We provide quantization schemes based on AutoGPTQ and release the Int4 quantization models.

 ## Deployment
 ### vLLM Installation
-If you want to deploy and accelerate inference, we recommend using `vLLM==0.3.3`。
+We recommend using `vLLM==0.3.3`.

-If you are using **CUDA 12.1 and PyTorch 2.1**, you can install vLLM directly with the following command.
+If you are using **CUDA 12.1 and PyTorch 2.1**, you can install vLLM directly with:
 ```shell
 pip install vllm==0.3.3
 ```

-Otherwise, please refer to the official vLLM [Installation Instructions](https://docs.vllm.ai/en/latest/getting_started/installation.html)。
+Otherwise, please refer to the official vLLM [Installation Instructions](https://docs.vllm.ai/en/latest/getting_started/installation.html).

->Once the installation is complete, you will need to do the following
+After installation, perform the following steps:
-1. Copy the vllm/zhinao.py file to the vllm/model_executor/models directory corresponding to your env environment.
+1. Copy `vllm/zhinao.py` into `vllm/model_executor/models` in your vllm installation directory (in python/conda env).
-2. Copy the vllm/serving_chat.py file to the vllm/entrypoints/openai corresponding to your env environment.
+2. Copy `vllm/serving_chat.py` into `vllm/entrypoints/openai` in your vllm installation directory.
-3. Then add a line to vllm/model_executor/models/\_\_init\_\_.py
+3. Then add a line in `vllm/model_executor/models/__init__.py`

     ```shell
     "ZhinaoForCausalLM": ("zhinao", "ZhinaoForCausalLM"),